Becoming You With Julie

 Blend on high until smooth and creamy.
 Taste, adjust the salt, and spice level, if necessary.

-• Remove membrane of jalapeños for less heat,
+• Remove the membrane of jalapeños for less heat.

 • Add more jalapeños, chile de árbol, or cayenne pepper (⅛ teaspoon at a time) for more spice.
 Always start with fewer.
 You can add more heat later, but you can’t take it away once it’s blended.